Library: Policy

 (2) designed for traditional homes in which additional training is provided to the family to support the placement of children transitioning from congregate care, acute or residential treatment, or children who are placed in shelter care or are at risk of placement in shelter care.

-(1) A child meets at least one of the following eligibility criteria to receive EFC:
+(1) A child meets at least one of the following eligibility criteria to receive EFC, the:

-(A) the Child and Adolescent Needs and Strengths (CANS) Assessment indicates that the child would benefit from EFC.
-The CANS Assessment is conducted by a third-party qualified individual, per Oklahoma Administrative Code (OAC) 340:75-13-16 and 340:75-14-1;
+(A) Child and Adolescent Needs and Strengths (CANS) Assessment indicates the child would benefit from EFC.
+The CANS Assessment is conducted by a third-party qualified person, per Oklahoma Administrative Code (OAC) 340:75-13-16 and 340:75-14-1;

-(C) the child has a minimum of two elevated Child Behavioral Health Screeners;
+(C) child has a minimum of two elevated Child Behavioral Health Screeners;

-(F) the child's conditions are directly attributed to a mental illness or serious emotional disturbance, a medical issue, or a developmental or intellectual delay; or
+(F) child's conditions are directly attributed to a mental illness or serious emotional disturbance, a medical issue, or a developmental or intellectual delay;

-(G) evidence that the child's presenting problems require full integration of a 24-hour crisis response, behavior management, or intensive clinical interventions from professional staff to prevent the child from having to move from a family-based placement or to transition to a family-based setting from a higher level of care; and
+(G) evidence the child's presenting problems require full integration of a 24-hour crisis response, behavior management, or intensive clinical interventions from professional staff to prevent the child from having to move from a family-based placement or to transition to a family-based setting from a higher level of care; or

 (c) Training.
-All resource parents receiving EFC services are required to complete 15 hours of Pressley Ridge and any child-specific training dependent on the child's individual needs, in addition to the agency required pre-service training.
+All resource parents receiving EFC services are required to complete a supplemental EFC training determined by OKDHS and any child-specific training dependent on the child's individual needs, in addition to the agency required pre-service training.

 (1) undergoing assessment;

-(3) demonstrating a willingness and capacity to provide the level of supervision that the child requires or needs on an ongoing basis; and
+(3) demonstrating a willingness and capacity to provide the level of supervision the child requires or needs on an ongoing basis;

 INSTRUCTIONS TO STAFF 340:75-7-301